Court of Appeals of the Philippines: History

 On August 23, 1956, the membership of the court was expanded to eighteen justices per Republic Act No. 1605.
 The number was hiked to twenty-four justices as decreed by Republic Act No. 5204 approved on June 15, 1968.
 Ten years later, the unabated swelling of the court's dockets called for a much bigger court of forty-five justices under Presidential Decree No. 1482 of June 10, 1978.
 Then came the judiciary reorganization on January 17, 1983, through Executive Order No. 864 of President Ferdinand Marcos.
 The court was renamed the Intermediate Appellate Court, and its membership was enlarged to fifty-one justices.
 However, only thirty-seven justices were appointed to this court.

 On July 28, 1986, President Corazon Aquino issued Executive Order No. 33, which restored the original name of the appellate court to the Court of Appeals and its presiding justice and fifty associate justices.

 On February 23, 1995, Republic Act No. 7902 was passed, which expanded the jurisdiction of the court effective March 18, 1995.
 On December 30, 1996, Republic Act No. 8246 created six more divisions in the court, thereby increasing its membership from fifty-one to sixty-nine justices.
 These additional divisions—three for the Visayas and three for Mindanao—paved the way for the appellate court's regionalization.
-The court in the Visayas sits in Cebu City, while Cagayan de Oro is home to the court for Mindanao.
+In the Visayas, the court sits in Cebu City, while Cagayan de Oro is home to the court for Mindanao.

 On August 18, 2007, the then-president of the Cebu City Chapter of the Integrated Bar of the Philippines, Briccio Joseph Boholst, opposed the abolition of the court in Cebu City, as he claimed that it would cause inconvenience for both litigants and lawyers.
 Supreme Court Associate Justice Ruben Reyes was tasked to investigate and submit his recommendations to the High Tribunal regarding the alleged massive graft and corruption of justices, especially in the issuance of temporary restraining orders.

-On February 1, 2018, the court celebrated its 82nd Anniversary.
+On February 1, 2018, the court celebrated its 82nd anniversary.